 The Auctioneer and Siren were included in NeurIPS Creativity Workshop, 2018, offering a concise self-portrait of AI through neural audio.

-Hito Steyerl's The City of Broken Windows is presented at the Castello di Rivoli in Turin, Italy, in the Manica Lunga gallery, from 1 November 2018 to 30 June 2019, for which we used machine learning to recreate the sound of breaking glass.
+Hito Steyerl's The City of Broken Windows is presented at the Castello di Rivoli in Turin, Italy, in the Manica Lunga gallery, for which we used machine learning to recreate the sound of breaking glass.

 Recorded live in 2019, this is a document of Magisphere's descent to the ocean floor to locate the troubled underwater research platform Theta-5.
 Barely any light reaches these benthic depths, where the station sits mysteriously empty, its consoles still glowing with the last commands entered before the crew disappeared.
 Following a trail of clues, Magisphere descend further past luminous jellyfish into the caverns of an undersea volcano, where they uncover the final secret of Theta-5.